 The PDO is an index based on North Pacific sea surface temperature and pressure that correlates with changes in northeast Pacific marine ecosystem productivity.
 Warm PDO eras have coincided with enhanced coastal ocean biological productivity in Alaska and inhibited productivity off the west coast of the contiguous United States, while cold PDO eras have coincided with the opposite pattern.
-Recent PDO values indicate that ocean conditions have been generally favorable for eulachon (Figure 2).
+Conditions have been warming over the past two years, which means that the ocean conditions for eulachon are becoming unfavorable (Figure 2).